Quantum advantage and stability to errors in analogue quantum simulators

 {While for free fermion models, we could prove tight stability results with minimal assumptions on the model, looser stability results hold for quantum spin systems under more restrictive assumptions on their many-body spectrum.
-In this section, we outline several quantum simulation tasks whose stability is a consequence of several locality results that have already been established in the many-body literature \cite{lieb1972finite, hastings2004lieb, hastings2005quasiadiabatic, hastings2004locality, hastings2006spectral, nachtergaele2006lieb, bachmann2012automorphic, brandao2019finite}.
-Our emphasis here is to cross-examine these results from the standpoint of quantum simulation, and discuss their implications on noisy quantum simulators.
+In this section, we consider the more general setup described in section \ref{sec:stability_setup} and show the stability of several quantum simulation tasks, in both dynamics and equilibrium, using locality results that have already been established in the many-body literature \cite{lieb1972finite, hastings2004lieb, hastings2005quasiadiabatic, hastings2004locality, poulin2010lieb, nachtergaele2006lieb, bachmann2012automorphic, brandao2019finite}.